Commitment to protecting your personal data

-At ALMO Clinic, we value and respect your privacy.
-This policy describes how we collect, use, store, and protect your personal data according to Law 1581 of 2012 (Personal Data Protection Law) and other applicable Colombian regulations.
+At ALMO Clinic we value and respect your privacy.
+This policy describes how we collect, use, store and protect your personal data in accordance with Law 1581 of 2012 (Personal Data Protection Law) and other applicable regulations in Colombia.

 Address: Avenida Carrera 19 # 108-45 Cons, 402 - Edificio OTUA Bogotá